-There is not necessarily an inherit problem with the eye itself.
+There is not necessarily an inherent problem with the eye itself.

 It affects about 1-5% of the population.

 The most common cause is strabismus (‘lazy eye’).
-In this condition the two eyes do not align correctly, and the brain supresses the image received from one of the eyes to avoid a perception of diplopia.
-The results is that vision in the supressed eye does not develop properly.
+In this condition the two eyes do not align correctly, and the brain suppresses the image received from one of the eyes to avoid a perception of diplopia.
+The results is that vision in the suppressed eye does not develop properly.

 Other causes including refractive defects (often due to different shape eyes) and congenital cataracts.

 It can be treated if detected early enough.
 If it is only detected late, then the neurological pathways required for the correct development of vision cannot be formed and there is lifelong reduction of visual acuity.